waltligon/orangefs/doc/pvfs2-quickstart.md

 Building the 2.6.x kernel module requires an extra step.
 Since current kernels require writing a few files in the kernel source directory to build a module, you may have to become root to compile the kernel module.
-To build the module, type "make kmod".
+To build the module, type “make kmod”.

 At this point, we have a valid PVFS2 2.6.x Kernel module.
 The module itself is the file pvfs2.ko in subdirectory src/kernel/linux-2.6 in your build tree.
-You may install it to the standard system location with "make kmod\_install", again you will likely have to be root to do this.
+You may install it to the standard system location with “make kmod\_install”, again you will likely have to be root to do this.
 Or you may override the install location by setting the variable KMOD\_DIR variable when you install.

 ### Preparing Linux Kernel 2.4.x configurations

-To generate the Makefile, you need to make sure that you run './configure' with the '--with-kernel24=path' argument.
-An example is provided here for your convenience:
+To generate the Makefile, you need to make sure that you run ‘./configure’ with the ‘–with-kernel24=path’ argument.
+An example is provided here for your
+    convenience:

     gil:/usr/src/pvfs2# ./configure --with-kernel24=/usr/src/linux-2.4.26